-Greece: DEPA is increasing investments in natural gas network25.
-April 2017. / SEE Energy News
+Greece: DEPA is increasing investments in natural gas network, SEE Energy News

 CEO of the Greek Public Gas Corporation (DEPA) Theodoros Kitsakos said that the company is moving forward with the investments worth some 300 million euros for the development of new national networks for natural gas distribution to 200,000 new customers, both household and business.